Techtonica/curriculum/roles-in-tech/security.md

 - installing software that helps with notification of intrusions
 - developing automation scripts to handle and track incidents
 - testing security solutions using industry standard analysis criteria
-- watching out for irregular system behaviour
+- watching out for irregular system behavior
 - supervising changes in software, hardware, and user needs
 - leading incident response activities
 - leading investigations into how breaches happen